Hrovatin/Hrovatin.github.io/_posts/2026-07-07-clinical_trials.md

 Looking at current trial practices, one may expect for clinical trial prediction to be most useful during trial planning. - That is, pharmaceutical companies could computationally screen drug performance across different diseases and patient populations before committing to a specific trial.
 For example, they could identify the patient population with the strongest effect or choose the indication that gives the best chance to be first to market.

 However, Simon noted that current incentive structures make it less likely for clinical trial managers to do this.
 Often, clinical teams come in contact with external drug success prediction tools too late, with a lot of resources already having been devoted towards designing the trial.
-Thus, they are less inclined to review their plans based on advice from small startups that only recently entered the field.
+Thus, he observed that they are less inclined to review their plans based on advice from small startups that only recently entered the field.
+Nevertheless, pharmaceutical industry is, without a doubt, interested in better trial planing and companies like PhaseV are already helping trial sponsors (i.e., pharmaceutical companies) to improve their trial design.

 Raul noted that researchers inside companies face similar issues.
 Clinical trials are heavily regulated, so changing a trial midstream - after the plan has been approved - is difficult[^footnote5].